-Set the tags the Pub is associated with.
-Adding tags to a Pub may change where it is displayed on your community, depending on how you have setup your Pages.
+Set the collections the Pub is associated with and the primary collection for the pub.
+Selecting a primary collection will change how your Pub is cited and deposited, depending on the collection type.
+Adding collections to a Pub may change where it is displayed on your community, depending on how you have setup your Pages.

-Use: Start typing your tags into the dialog box.
-Tag addition, removal, and creation is automatically saved.
+Use: Start typing your collection into the dialog box.
+Collection addition, removal, and creation is automatically saved.

-Add an existing tag to your Pub: Search for its nam and click on it in the dropdown that appears.
+Add an existing collection to your Pub: Search for its nam and click on it in the dropdown that appears.

 Create a new tag and add it to your Pub: Type a new tag and click on the dropdown that says “Create new tag: your tag name.”

-Remove a tag from your Pub: Click the x to the left of the tag in the tag list.
+Remove a collection from your Pub: Click the x to the left of the tag in the tag list.